MoserMichael/pygamewrap/README.md

 Well, anyway, here is the result for you to judge.

+# Requirements

+* You must use this with python3,
+* You need to install pygames

 # Issues

 The pygame windows does not automatically get the focus, it is not brought to the foreground.
 I didn't find a way to do this, in a platform independent manner.